isomerpages/moe-woodlandspri/_curriculum/Character & Citizenship Education.md

 <p>2.
 The <strong>Goals</strong> of Sexuality Education are:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>To help students make wise, responsible and informed decisions through
-the provision of accurate, current and age-appropriate <em>knowledge</em> on human sexuality and the consequences of sexual activity;</p>
+<p>Support students in managing their physiological, social and emotional
+changes as they grow up and develop safe and healthy relationships.</p>
 </li>
 <li>
-<p>To help students know themselves and build healthy and rewarding relationships
-through the acquisition of <em>social and emotional skills</em> of self-awareness, management of their thoughts, feelings and behaviours, development of empathy for others, possession of effective communication, problem-solving and decision-making skills; and</p>
+<p>Guide students to make wise, informed and responsible decisions on sexuality
+matters.</p>
 </li>
 <li>
-<p>To help students develop a moral compass, respect for themselves and for
+<p>Help students develop a moral compass and respect for themselves and others
-others as sexual beings, premised on the family as the basic unit of society, through the inculcation of&nbsp;positive mainstream values and attitudes&nbsp;about sexuality.</p>
+by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</p>
 </li>
 </ul>
+<p></p>
 <p>3.
 The <strong>Key Messages</strong> of Sexuality Education are:</p>
 <ul data-tight="true" class="tight">
 <li>